tekkenfreak3/Hibbert/README.md

 /etc/hibbertt should ~/.hibbertt not exist.
 Shibbert is also built, which is just a simpler hibbert which doesn't act as a daemon and is just meant to be run from cron if that's more your thing.

+Tips:
+You can have more than one entry for a user/group in sudoers, if you define things like pm-hibernate as NOPASSWD for yourself then you can hibernate or suspend as your trigger.
+There may also be a way to do this from logind or something.